-So first thing first, chances are that after every christmas presents you received, you might have some sorting to do.
+So first thing first, chances are that after every Christmas presents you received, you might have some sorting to do.
 I know sorting items out can bother or scare a lot of people but it is actually an excellent task to start with and it’s also enjoyable.
 It allows you to start fresh and fills you with satisfaction afterward.
 I’m sure all of you have heard of The Kon Marie method.
 I have to say that having experienced it myself, it had a big impact on my interior even on myself.
 I’m not gonna explain it now in details because it would be too long but what you could do is just buy her book or head to my comprehensive article about “How to declutter your home: the complete guide + a checklist“.
 However, in a very short summary, she explains how to declutter your home and surround yourself with items that bring you joy.

 Go be a tourist in your own city

 Indulge yourself with the best brunch in town

 Brunching is always a really great activity.
 Who doesn’t like a never-ending breakfast?
-I know it’s not the most original idea ever so to twist it a bit try to go for THE Brunch in your town.
-In my opinion Geneva’s best brunch is definitely the Brasserie des Philosophes brunch.
-It’s centrally located, the decor is super cosy which is perfect for this time of year and they have a seriously good quality-price ratio.
-It’s 48 chf for everything, drinks included.
-And they have oysters!
-Also you can make it all party-party by adding unlimited champagne for 78 chf.
+I know it’s not the most original idea ever so to twist it a bit, try to go for THE Brunch in your town.

 p.s.
 If you are a big brunch fanatic, you may want to have a look at my weekend in Madrid article for a great brunch place there too.